 Left untreated, a deep vein thrombosis can break off and travel in the circulation, getting trapped in the lung, where it blocks the oxygen supply, causing heart failure.
 This is known as a pulmonary embolism, which can be fatal.
 With early treatment, people with DVT can reduce their chances of developing a life-threatening pulmonary embolism to less than 1 percent.
 Blood thinners like heparin and coumadin are effective in preventing further clotting and can prevent a pulmonary embolism from occurring.

 In an inferior vena cava filter placement procedure, interventional radiologists use image guidance to place a filter in the inferior vena cava (IVC), the large vein in the abdomen that returns blood from the lower body to the heart.

 Blood clots that develop in the veins of the leg or pelvis, a condition called deep vein thrombosis (DVT), occasionally break up and large pieces of the clot can travel to the lungs.
 An IVC filter traps large clot fragments and prevents them from traveling through the vena cava vein to the heart and lungs, where they could cause severe complications or even death.

 Until recently, IVC filters were available only as permanently implanted devices.
 Newer filters, called optionally retrievable filters, may be left in place permanently or have the option to be removed from the blood vessel later.
-This removal may be performed when the risk of clot travelling to the lung has passed.
-Removal of an IVC filter eliminates any long term risks of having the filter in place.
-It does not address the cause of the deep vein thrombosis or coagulation.
+This removal may be performed when the risk of a clot traveling to the lung has passed.
+Removal of an IVC filter eliminates any long-term risks of having the filter in place.
+It does not address the cause of deep vein thrombosis or coagulation.
 Your referring physician will determine if blood thinners are still necessary.

 Inferior vena cava (IVC) filters are placed in patients who have a history of or are at risk of developing blood clots in the legs, including patients: